 This topic is looking ahead at what we are learning from this pandemic and church closings that should inform Sunday School AFTER the pandemic is over.

 Kicking off the discussion in THIS topic is a list of recommendations to help reduce the spread of illness in Sunday School and congregations.
-Your thoughtful replies and related questions are welcome.
-This topic is part of our expanded Online and At-Home Sunday School Forum.
+Your thoughtful replies and questions about "after the pandemic" are welcome.

 For God has not given us a spirit of fear and timidity,